andreeeeaaaaas/my-digital-space/_pages/Ziggy.md

 - Will pester other dogs into chasing him
 - There's probably more, but I actually look past them all anyway...

-If you would like more Ziggy, follow [@ziggyolaf](https://www.instagram.com/ziggyolaf/)on Instagram.
+If you would like more Ziggy, follow [@ziggyolaf](https://www.instagram.com/ziggyolaf/) on Instagram.